ScottLogic/blog/_posts/2026-05-06-Building-an-AI-Powered-Exploratory-Tester-Part-3.md

 title: Building an AI-Powered Exploratory Tester - Where it lives
 categories:
 - Testing
-- Artificial Intelligence
 tags:
 - Testing
 - Transformation
+- Artificial Intelligence
 layout: default_post
 summary: Part 3 of an ongoing series on AI-augmented testing.
 Part 1 told the story of what an exploratory testing agent found and what that meant for testers.
 Part 2 went under the bonnet.
-This one answers a question that's harder than it sounds: where in your delivery process does this thing actually live?.
+This one answers a question that's harder than it sounds.
+Where in your delivery process does this thing actually live?.

 ---